Causes of Encopresis continued...

 - Severe, persistent, or recurrent constipation

-- Reluctance to pass bowel movements, including straining to hold stool in
+- Reluctance to have bowel movements, including straining to hold stool in

 - Soiling in a child who is at least 4 years old